Skip to main content

 Tab catalog

 Every tab below ships in one of three "tab packs".
-Install only the packs whose tabs you want; tabs whose pack is not installed simply won't appear in the layout (you control which <EntityLayout.Route> blocks to include in your EntityPage.tsx).
+Install only the packs whose tabs you want; tabs whose pack is not installed simply won't appear in the layout.

 DomainOverview(built-in)@openchoreo/backstage-pluginCards: NamespaceProjectsCard, NamespaceResourcesCard.